vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 When being cleared for an IVA at night, ATC will issue an additional instruction in your approach clearance.
 This instruction provides a minimum altitude to descend to until established on either the ILS/GLS glidepath or the PAPIs.

 !!! phraseology
-    **SY-D_APP**: "Ambulance 282, Turn right heading 330, join final, from that heading cleared Independent Visual Approach Runway 34R, not below 1500 until established on the PAPI."
+    **SY-D_APP**: "Ambulance 282, Turn right heading 330, join final, from that heading cleared Independent Visual Approach RWY 34R, not below 1500 until established on the PAPI."

 Other aircraft will be operating on the adjacent approach, and ATC will provide surveillance or vertical separation until cleared for an IVA.
 Traffic information will be provided if another aircraft is within 1NM on final.
 Pilots must respond to any TCAS alert accordingly.